If you loved Inuyasha the Movie 3: Swords of an Honorable Ruler, try Inuyasha the Movie 4: Fire on the Mystic Island

 What they share

-Both films are directed by Toshiya Shinohara, and they both carry the foreign gem, uplifting mood tags, and they sit in Adventure / Animation / Fantasy territory.
+Both films are directed by Toshiya Shinohara, and they both carry the epic, foreign gem, playful, uplifting mood tags, and they sit in Adventure / Animation / Fantasy territory.
 If that's the register that drew you to Inuyasha the Movie 3: Swords of an Honorable Ruler, the second film will land in a comparable space — through a different lens.

 What Inuyasha the Movie 4: Fire on the Mystic Island is